New Construction Homes

-Peace of mind is the 5th feature the EPA says an Energy Star Home will give you, but I’m sure there’s no warranty on that.
+Peace of mind is the 5th feature the EPA says an Energy Star Home will give you.
+Is there a warranty for that?
 Keep in mind that the HVAC systems and appliances in an Energy Star Home are Energy Star rated too.
-All Energy Star ratings are not equal – there is an acceptable range that is used.
+All Energy Star ratings are not equal – there is an acceptable range that they use.

 The EPA says to expect up to a 30% energy bill savings when you live in a Certified Energy Star home.
 You’ll also save an average of 3700 lbs. of greenhouse gases (GHG) which is equivalent to having planted 43 trees a year.

 NGBS testers give points to the builders in each category, and there are 4 levels of certification.
-Homes are rated from the following categories: lot design, preparation, and development; resource efficiency; energy efficiency; water efficiency; indoor environmental quality; and operation, maintenance, and building owner education.
+Homes are rated from the following categories: lot design, preparation, and development; resource efficiency; and energy efficiency.
+Also rated are water efficiency; indoor environmental quality; and operation, maintenance, and building owner education.
 And the NGBS Certification is not the best standard possible.

-Expect an energy savings of up to 45% with a NGBS Certification, plus keep in mind that the builder went above and beyond during the build process to protect the environment.
+Expect an energy savings of up to 45% with an NGBS Certification.
+Keep in mind that the builder went above and beyond during the build process to protect the environment.
 You’ll receive a healthier home, lower operating costs, and a sustainable lifestyle.

 LEEDS Certified Homes

-A LEED Certification is a worldwide title earned by conscientious developers and building owners.
+A LEED certification is a worldwide title earned by conscientious developers and building owners.
 Everything about a building must be good for the environment.
-LEED stands for Leadership in Energy and Enviormental Design.
+LEED stands for Leadership in Energy and Environmental Design.

 A LEED certification is applicable for commercial and residential, new construction, and rehabilitation.
 To be LEED Certified means that the building features both energy-saving materials and design.